 What if you're vegetarian?
 It's a carnivore world.
 What if you only eat Kosher or Halal?
 What if you're doing something that nobody else does?
 Would everybody else think you're crazy?

-Ms. Bachmann is campaigning to become the next Republican candidate to run in the presidential elections of 2012.
-She recently signed a pledge written by a socially-conservative advocacy group in Iowa called the Family Leader.
-The pledge “The Marriage Vow: A Declaration of Dependence Upon Marriage and Family” endorses the view that homosexuality is a choice rather than a biological trait.
-It condemns adultery, “quickie divorce,” infidelity, pornography, cohabitation and Islamic Sharia law.
-It also suggests that more African-American children are born out of wedlock now than they were under slavery. (see Michele Bachmann: the next president of the WTH!?!)
+When Ms. Bachmann campaigned to become the next Republican presidential candidate in 2011, she signed a pledge written by a socially-conservative advocacy group in Iowa called the Family Leader.
+The pledge “The Marriage Vow: A Declaration of Dependence Upon Marriage and Family” endorsed the view that homosexuality is a choice rather than a biological trait. (my blog: Michele Bachmann: the next president of the WTH!?!
+2011-07-15)

 I am writing this sitting in a small apartment all by myself.
 I am alone.
 There is nobody else here.
 There is no conflict because there is no one to complain.
 If I have a glass of wine with my dinner, there is no one here to criticize me.
 If I think that God doesn't exist, there is no one here to contradict me.
 If I boil water to make spaghetti and don't put in some oil and a pinch of salt, nobody is going to tell me my pasta is terrible.
 (Silly?
 See Boiling Spaghetti: to salt or not to salt)